ArduRadioKot/ForgeeEngine/README.md

 <h2>Community</h2>

- * Forum: A community forum for discussing the engine, sharing knowledge, and getting support.
+ * Forum: A community forum in discord
-GitHub repository: The engine's source code is hosted on GitHub, allowing developers to contribute and collaborate on the project.

-* Download the engine: Download the latest version of the engine from the GitHub repository.

 * Read the documentation: Read the engine's documentation to learn more about its features and functionality.